trayanmomkov/zec/README.md

  I was thinking if the image is **monochrome** the model will be able to fit it better.
 And maybe this is true.
 The problem is that this way it
     looks like it starts overfitting.
-And I suspect this is because the monochrome image contains more information, or in other words
-      - more noise.
+And I suspect this is because the monochrome image contains more information compared to black and white, or in other words - more noise.

 If you run `python preprocess.py` it: